dadhi/LempTest/README.md

 di.Register<X>(resolver => new X(new A(), resolver.Resolve<B>()));
 ```

-`resolver.Resolver<B>()` here is bridge to other registration which can be either compile-time or runtime-one.
+`resolver.Resolver<B>()` here is the bridge to another registration which can be either compile-time or runtime-one.
-You can image that `X` and `A` are your application services and `B` is the some context or configuration provided by
+You can imagine that `X` and `A` are your app services and `B` is a context or configuration provided by
 the framework at runtime.

 ## Problems to solve